vbabashov/vbabashov.github.io/_pages/about.md

   - /about.html
 ---

-I’m a Ph.D candidate in Advanced Analytics at the Telfer School of Management, University of Ottawa.
+Welcome to my webpage!

-My research interests surround machine learning and operations research in healthcare and finance.
+I speacialize in applied Data Science and Operations and I have PhD degree in Management Analytics.
+I love solving machine learning and operations research in healthcare and financial services.

-I am a firm believer in the value of advanced analytics for solving the real-life problems.